Shrijan274/Product_schemas/README.md

         redis-server (starts the redis server)
         redis-cli (connects to the redis server)
-        sudo lsof -i :6379 (gives a list of processes running)
+        sudo lsof -i :6379 (gives a list of processes runningredisredis )

     Product Schema Generator-